-The new standard of eddy current crack detecion for production and laboratory.
+The new standard of eddy current crack and grinder burn detecion for production and laboratory.

 Digital eddy current test instrument for nondestructive testing of components, mass produced parts and semi-finished products for cracks, pores and grinder burn using Preventive Multi-Filter Technology and for material properties such as hardness, case depth, structure, tensile strength, heat treatment or alloy using Preventive Multi-Frequency Technology.